liaojack8/nordvpn-server-list/README.md

-# vpn-servers/nordvpn
+# NordVPN Server List
-A list of HTTPS proxy servers available on NordVPN, refreshed at midnight every Sunday.
+A list of HTTPS proxy servers available on NordVPN, refreshed at midnight everyday.